grpc-ecosystem/grpc-gateway/docs/_docs/season_of_docs.md

 ## Project details

   - Organization name: **gRPC-Gateway**
   - Organization description: The gRPC-Gateway brings the power and safety of designing APIs with Protobuf and gRPC to the JSON/HTTP API world.
 It has several common use cases:
     - When a user wants to migrate an API to gRPC, but needs to expose a JSON/HTTP API to old users.
     - When a user wants to expose an existing gRPC API to a JSON/HTTP API audience.
-    - When quickly iterating on an JSON/HTTP API design.
+    - When quickly iterating on a JSON/HTTP API design.
   - Website: https://grpc-ecosystem.github.io/grpc-gateway
   - Repo: https://github.com/grpc-ecosystem/grpc-gateway
   - Project administrators and mentors: